How to Legally Convert an AR Pistol Into an SBR

 The ATF wants to ban pistol braces.
 The agency published a list of "criteria" for determining whether your AR-15 pistol, when equipped with a brace, will instead be considered an illegal short-barreled rifle.
 If you want to keep enjoying your AR pistol with any accessories you want, then it's time to legally transform it into a short-barreled rifle (SBR) by registering it as an NFA gun.
 It's not as difficult as you think.
-We're about to walk you through the whole process with written and video guides:
+We're about to walk you through the whole process, including step-by-step guides on how to complete every step:

 - Filling out and submitting the SBR application online.